JNRowe/jnrowe.github.io/articles/tips/Finding_a_windows_owner.rst

 Back to the original question and Rach was looking for a way to stop the window from showing up, the immediate response to the annoying window problem is to find its process id and send it a ``SIGTERM``.
-It seems like a reasonable idea, but I've been choosing the ``urxvtd`` examples on purpose to prove a point.
+It seems like a reasonable idea, but I’ve been choosing the ``urxvtd`` examples on purpose to prove a point.

 ``urxvtd`` is the terminal daemon provided by rxvt-unicode_, all terminals that are spawned by it will have the same ``_NET_WM_PID`` value and ``WM_COMMAND`` string.
-This isn't just an issue with ``urxvtd`` either, it happens with all applications that operate in this way.
-Sending a ``SIGTERM`` to every terminal opened by ``urxvtd`` probably isn't what we would want to do, so you should always think very carefully before sending terminate signals.
+This isn’t just an issue with ``urxvtd`` either, it happens with all applications that operate in this way.
+Sending a ``SIGTERM`` to every terminal opened by ``urxvtd`` probably isn’t what we would want to do, so you should always think very carefully before sending terminate signals.

 .. _firefox: http://www.mozilla.com/firefox